 The weather was crappy on Saturday…again.
 But what else is new?
-Not that Sunday’s weather was anything to write home about, but at least some areas were forecast to be only partly cloudy.
-This means the Cascades east slope would be a better bet when choosing our hike for the day.
-I searched for hikes in the Leavenworth area and couldn’t find anything doable in this time of the year.
-I wasn’t in the mood to drive to Leavenworth either.
+Not that Sunday’s weather was anything to write home about, but at least some areas were forecast to be partly cloudy.
+This meant east of the Cascades east would be a better bet when choosing our hike for the day.
+I searched for hikes in the Leavenworth area and couldn’t find anything doable this time of the year.

 Looked around Lake Wenatchee area and found Dirtyface Mountain to be a possibility.
 I came across a trip report dated January 2009, the man was able to get to the Lookout in full snow.
 Being that it’s now April, the odds of summiting seemed pretty good.
 So Dirtyface lookout it was.